 Homemade hash brown potato casserole is also great for breakfast and brunch.
 Enjoy as the main star of the meal with eggs, sausage, or bacon – or a thick slice of ham – and some fresh fruit.
 Yum!

 Yes!
 Try our Hash Brown Breakfast Casserole with sausage.
 Or add chopped cooked ham, bacon, or crumbled sausage to the mixture before baking for a cheesy, meaty hash brown casserole.

 Substitute the cream of chicken soup with canned cream of celery soup for a vegetarian-friendly recipe.

 Yes and yes.
 As-is the recipe has 12 servings.
 Easily double the ingredients to make two 9×13 casseroles; bake them side-by-side in the oven, rotating the pans halfway through baking.
-Make in a smaller 9×9 dish by halving the ingredients.
+Make it a smaller 9×9 dish by halving the ingredients.
 Check the casserole after 40 minutes of baking to check for doneness.

 Leftovers will keep well for up to 4 or 5 days in the refrigerator.
-Let the casserole cool completely and transfer to a sealed container before placing it in the fridge.
+Let the casserole cool completely and transfer it to a sealed container before placing it in the fridge.

 The Best Hash Brown Casserole (Cracker Barrel Copycat!)